tedsluis/kubernetes-via-kubeadm/README.md

 [root@nuc ~]# firewall-cmd --list-ports
 ```

 ### Disable swapping:
+Swapping is not supported by `kubelet`.
 ```
 [root@nuc ~]# swapoff -a
 [root@nuc ~]# sed -i 's/\(^.*swap.*$\)/\#DISABLE:\1/g' /etc/fstab
 ```
-Swapping is not supported by `kubelet`.
+Apply this on all the node.

 ### net.bridge.bridge-nf-call-iptables needs to be set to 1
 ```
 [root@nuc ~]# sysctl net.bridge.bridge-nf-call-iptables=1
 net.bridge.bridge-nf-call-iptables = 1
 ```
+Apply this on all the node.

 ### Bootstrap the cluster
 I choose to use `flannel` as network layer.
-This means kubeadm needs to know a network CIDR: `--pod-network-cidr=10.244.0.0/16`
+This means `kubeadm` needs to know a network CIDR: `--pod-network-cidr=10.244.0.0/16`
 ```
 [root@nuc ~]# kubeadm init --pod-network-cidr=10.244.0.0/16
 [init] Using Kubernetes version: v1.9.6